tdwg/tcs2/docs/tcs-terms/README.md

 **Comments**

 `typePublishedIn` is relevant for lectotypes, neotypes, epitypes and  conserved types.
-For other kinds of type the publication where the type is  designated is the publication where the name was published.
+For other kinds of type the publication where the type is  designated is the publication the name was published in.

 <!-- footer -->